IsmailMabrouki/imageflowio/docs/USER_GUIDE.md

 - "Failed to load onnxruntime-node": install it with `npm install onnxruntime-node` and retry
 - Schema errors: ensure `"$schema": "./config.schema.json"` and fields match `docs/CONFIG.md`
   - If you use `saveRaw.dtype: "float32"`, NPY will be normalized to [0,1]; BIN always writes raw bytes.
+- Visualization files are created alongside output by default (or in `visualization.outputPath`).
+Modes: sideBySide, difference, overlay, heatmap.
 - Windows: if `sharp` install fails, ensure build tools are present or use prebuilt binaries (Node >= 18)
 - Node engine: ensure `node -v` is >= 18